energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 ## Recruitment

 Subjects were recruited via a recruitment e-mail targeted at people known to work in office rooms that satisfied the [inclusion criteria](#inclusion-criteria) for office rooms.
-Subjects could volunteer to participate and give informed consent by filling out an [online recruitment survey]() ([this survey is also available in XML-format]()).
+Subjects could volunteer to participate and give informed consent by filling out an [online recruitment survey](data_management\Vragenlijst_B4B_Bluetooth-extra.pdf), which is ([also available in Qualtrics qsf-format](data_management\Vragenlijst_B4B_Bluetooth-extra.qsf)).

 ## Inclusion criteria